 Scotland: Scottish Ministers have approved a study on the feasibility of a pilot introducing Portability of higher education student support for students studying in a restricted number of countries.
 If feasible, the intention is to have a pilot scheme available to students for academic year 2010/11 at the latest.

 Sweden: Since Sweden has full portability already, there is nothing new to report.

-Appendix A: List of relevant documents (like Terms of reference, minutes, filled in questionnaires; the full documents will be placed on a website)
+Appendix A: List of relevant documents (the full documents will be placed on a website or links can be offered)